guardian/gateway/docs/setup.md

 - [Node.js](https://nodejs.org) - Version is specified by [.nvmrc](../.nvmrc), run [`$ nvm use`](https://github.com/creationix/nvm#nvmrc) to use it.

-  - We use [`yarn`](https://classic.yarnpkg.com/en/) for dependency management, so if using Node, make sure to get yarn too.
+- We use [`pnpm`](https://pnpm.io/) for dependency management, so if using Node, make sure to get pnpm too.
+- Running `make setup` will enable `pnpm` for this project.

 ## Configuration